NIVANorge/Mobius/README.md

 # Recent large updates
+**(2019-11-25):** It is now possible to customize the timestep size when building a model.
+MobiView and model dlls compiled before and after this change may not compatible with each other respectively.

 **(2019-09-18):** The module system was formalized.
 MobiView and model dlls compiled before and after this change are not compatible with each other respectively.

 **(2019-08-26):** Timeseries in input files no longer have to be ended with 'end_timeseries'